hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

       "id": 1
    }

-Hasura now tries to map a GraphQL query to a prepare statement where the parameters have a one-to-one correspondence to the variables defined in the GraphQL query.
+Hasura now tries to map a GraphQL query to a prepared statement where the parameters have a one-to-one correspondence to the variables defined in the GraphQL query.
 The first time a query comes in, Hasura generates a plan for the query which consists of two things:

-1. The prepare statement
+1. The prepared statement
 2. Information necessary to convert variables into the prepared statement's arguments

 For the above query, Hasura generates the following prepared statement (simplified):